magiclamp32/RetroPie-Extra2/README.md

 ```

 Scripts that are unfinished/untested/unpolished/or broken will not be located in this repository and instead have been moved to [RetroPie-Extra-unstable](https://github.com/Exarkuniv/RetroPie-Extra-unstable).

-The installation script assumes that you are running it on a Raspberry Pi with the `RetroPie-Setup/` folder being stored in `/home/pi/RetroPie-Setup`.
-If your setup differs, just copy the scripts directly to the folder they need to be in.

 If there is a [X] that means it Installs and Plays.
 I'll have a note at the end with some Info about it. if there is NO note or [X] **PLEASE LET ME KNOW** if it works for you